RealityETH/subjectivocracy/design.md

 If the L2 system and its ability to get messages to L1 is not trusted, we need a forkable instance of reality.eth on L1 to handle governance.
 This has the variations that it has a record of its parent, and can be made to import questions from the parent.
 On forking, the fork manager will transfer the balance held by the parent reality.eth instance to the two child instances before notifying each of its respective result.
 Users can import their questions to the child instances to claim any funds they are owed.

 ![Example of a crowdfund contract using an enshrined oracle](diagrams/reality_l1_reality.png)

+## Prototype implementation

+The interactions between users and contracts are specified in detail in [operations](operations.md).

+The sytem is implemented in the following contracts (and their dependencies such as existing reality.eth contracts):

+* [ForkManager.sol](contracts/ForkManager.sol) implements the governance token and fork management.
+* [ForkableRealitioERC20.sol](contracts/ForkableRealitioERC20.sol) is a modified version of Reality.eth designed to be used only for governance and/or arbitration selection.
+* [RealitioERC20.sol](contracts/RealitioERC20.sol) is the preexisting Reality.eth contract that would be deployed on Layer 2.
+* [WhitelistArbitrator.sol](contracts/WhitelistArbitrator.sol) is an arbitration contract based on a whitelist managed by the ForkManager.

 ## Next steps